 2024 marks the World Premiere of Tim’s project, The North American Indigenous Songbook.
 As president of The Plimpton Foundation, Tim created this project to establish a repertoire where none existed before.
 Each year, the foundation is commissioning eight Native American, First Nations, and Métis composers to write songs that are available for all to sing.
 National Sawdust has partnered with The Plimpton Foundation to present these premieres.
 The first round of composers include R. Carlos Nakai, Dawn Avery, Raven Chacon, Sage Bond, Charles Shadle, Timothy Archambault, Connor Chee, and Martha Redbone.

 Tim’s recordings include Alburnum, with internationally renowned baritone Brian Mulligan (Bright Shiny Things, 2022), Beauty Intolerable: Songs of Sheila Silver (Albany Records, 2021), the American Classics recording of Dominick Argento song cycles with Brian Mulligan (2017 Naxos), the Opera America Songbook (Opera America, 2012), and The Music Teacher (Bridge Records, 2008), starring Wallace Shawn, Parker Posey, and Elizabeth Berkley.
-He has appeared on NPR’s More Than Music, CBC’s Saturday Afternoon at the Opera, NBC’s Today Show, and CBS Sunday Morning.
+He has appeared on NPR’s More Than Music, CBC’s Saturday Afternoon at the Opera, NBC’s Today Show, CBS Sunday Morning, and CNN’s First of All with Victor Blackwell.

 Tim is passionate about his role as president of The Plimpton Foundation (theplimptonfoundation.org), which promotes the work of Native American and First Nations performing artists through scholarships, grants, and commissions.
 He is proud to be on the Board of Directors of OPERA America, and is a 2024 inductee into the Oklahoma Music Hall of Fame.